 Effective January 1, 2018, the District entered into an agreement with the Montgomery County Hospital District ("MCHD"), to allow for the District housing of MCHD personnel, facilities and equipment in the fire station at 23550 Loop 494 in Porter, Texas.
-The existing fire station is being expanded and is intended to include facilities for MCHD personnel and equipment.
+The existing fire station was expanded and includes facilities for MCHD personnel and equipment.